 I have a fundamental and abiding view that the making and administration of law is the vehicle for the proper organisation for society.
 That embraces the concept of the Rule of Law, which is of practical and every-day application in a peaceful society.
 Parliament has the responsibility to make laws for the peace, order and good government of its constituency, and courts have the duty to administer those laws, and the common law.

 The law is an evolving, living and breathing process designed to be the servant of all people for the proper and beneficial organisation of society. lf particular behaviour challenges, or does not meet the contemporary needs of, society then it has no place in that society.

 It follows that I am committed to the proper administration of justice.

 The Commissioner's investigative powers are contained in the ICAC Act.
 Detailed information about the ICAC Act can be found here.
 Detailed information about the ICAC’s investigative powers can be found here.

 There is a move internationally and nationally towards forming integrity bodies such as the Office of the ICAC.
 This has resulted from an increased recognition that there is a need to address improper conduct in the public sector.

 In August 2015, the NT Legislative Assembly resolved to establish an anti-corruption integrity and misconduct commission in the Territory.
-In December 2015, Brian Martin AO was appointed to conduct an inquiry into doing so, with the final report delivered in June 2016.
-More information can be found here.
+In December 2015, Brian Martin AO was appointed to conduct an inquiry into doing so, reporting in June 2016.
+More information about the Martin Report can be found here.

-- prevent improper conduct through advice and assistance, and a focus on compliance culture
+- prevent improper conduct through advice and assistance, and a focus on compliance culture; and

 - educate the community and public sector about the risks and impacts associated with improper conduct.

-All other Australian jurisdictions have their own integrity body, with the exception of the Australian Capital Territory and the Commonwealth.
+All Australian jurisdictions have an integrity body, with the exception of the Commonwealth.